xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/xtUMLModeling/Preferences/ProjDependencies.md

 Currently, BridgePoint only uses this information for MASL activity validation.
 However, a custom down-stream tool could use this information as well for any purpose.

-The page may be disabled by setting `-Dbridgepoint.Dependencies=disabled` at the end of the `bridgepoint.ini` file inside the installation.
+This preference page may be disabled by setting `-Dbridgepoint.Dependencies=disabled` at the end of the `bridgepoint.ini` file inside the installation.

 ## Preference Page